-This report presents the consolidated results of the Premier Lotteries Capital Group Premier Lotteries Capital UK Limited is a non-trading entity and its sole objective is to provide financing to Group companies, which include the following trading subsidiaries Camelot UK Lotteries Limited ('Camelot'), Camelot Global Services Limited ('CGSL'), Camelot Commercial Services Limited (formerly Wholesale Commercial Services Limited) ('CCSL') and Camelot Global Services (North America) Inc. (an entity incorporated in the USA) ('CGSNA')
+This report presents the consolidated results of the Premier Lotteries Capital Group Premier Lotteries Capital UK Limited is a non-trading entity and its sole objective is to provide financing to Group companies, which include the following subsidiaries Premier Lotteries UK Limited ('PLUK'), Camelot UK Lotteries Limited ('Camelot'), Camelot Global Services Limited ('CGSL'), Camelot Commercial Services Limited ('CGSL'), Camelot Business Solutions Limited ('CBSL'), Camelot Strategic Solutions Limited ('CGSL') and Camelot Global Services (North America) Inc (an entity incorporated in the USA) ('CGSNA') CBSL and CSSL were formed on 7 March 2011 and started to trade on 1 April 2011

-The principal activities of the Group are as follows,
+The principal activities of the Group are as follows

-- Camelot's principal activity is the operation and promotion of The UK National Lottery in a socially responsible manner for the benefit of the Good Causes Camelot operates The National Lottery pursuant to an operating Licence granted by its regulator, the National Lottery Commission.
-The third operating Licence was granted on 1 February 2009 and will run to 2019, with a possible extension for a period of up to five years. - The Group's Global Services companies offer consultancy and lottery-operational expertise, and look to develop other business opportunities as part of the Group's international and diversification plans - CCSL is principally focused on offering Commercial Services, concentrating on mobile top-up, international calling cards, bill payment, chip and pin debit/credit card payments and payments through contactless technology
+- Camelot's principal activity is the operation of The UK National Lottery in a socially responsible manner for the benefit of the Good Causes Camelot operates The National Lottery pursuant to an operating Licence granted by its regulator, the National Lottery Commission.
+The third operating Licence was granted on 1 February 2009 and will run to 2019, followed by a four year extension until 2023. - The Group's Global Services companies offer consultancy and lottery-operational expertise, and look to develop other business opportunities as part of the Group's international and diversification plans - CCSL is principally focused on offering Commercial Services, concentrating on mobile top-up, international calling cards, bill payment, chip and pin debit/credit card payments and payments through contactless technology - CBSL provides business services to other Group companies through various departments, including CEO Office, Corporate Affairs, Corporate Responsibility, Human Resources, Finance, Facilities, Legal, Procurement, Corporate Assurance and Treasury - CSSL is principally focused on managing a programme of projects to generate revenue for Group companies.
+The company develops and delivers solutions, programmes and project-management support for the group.

-The Group expects to pursue these principal activities for the forseeable future
+The Group expects to pursue these principal activities for the foreseeable future